 Our Faculty is fully accommodating of all special needs students and will do the most to make your studies the best they can be.
 Let us know about your individual situation at and we can find a solution together.

 Can I transfer to your Faculty from another school?

-What are the differences between recognition of the diploma at the faculty and nostrification?
+What are the differences between recognition of the diploma and nostrification?
 Which one do I need?

 The differences are in validity, length of the process, price, and institution.
-Recognition by the faculty is for a single use (i.e. one admission process) while nostrification has life-long validity and is a document proving general recognition.
-Nostrification process could take more than 30 days and costs CZK 3,000; recognition up to 30 days, costs CZK 870, and is done by the Faculty itself, while nostrification is issued by one of the universities of Czechia or other institutions, depending on your previous study focus.
+Recognition by the faculty is intended for a single use only (i.e. one admission process) while nostrification has life-long validity and is a document proving general recognition.
+The nostrification process could take up to 3 months and costs more; recognition takes up to 30 days, costs CZK 870, and is done by the Faculty itself, while nostrification is issued by one of the universities in Czechia or other institutions, depending on your previous studies.

 What is superlegalization and apostille?
 When are these procedures necessary?

-Apostille is an international certification valid for members of the Hague Conference on Private International Law.
+Apostille is an international certification valid for member states of the Hague Conference on Private International Law.
 It is a stamp issued by the state which is party to the Hague convention.

 Superlegalization is a legalization process of certifying a document (diploma) so a foreign country (Czech Republic in this case) will recognize it as fully legal.